Does Brookline College - Albuquerque have a good student to faculty ratio?

 |Without Faculty Status||-||-||-||-|

-Brookline College - Albuquerque's utilization of full-time teaching staff ranks among the highest in the nation, with 100.0% of instructors employed full time.
+Brookline College - Albuquerque's use of full-time instructors ranks among the nation's lowest, with only 21.0% of instructors teaching on a full-time basis.